MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/react-native.md

 await MobileCenter.setEnabled(true);
 ```

-## Check if Mobile Center is enabled
+## Check if App Center is enabled

-You can also check if Mobile Center is enabled or not.
+You can also check if App Center is enabled or not.

 ```javascript
 const enabled = await MobileCenter.isEnabled();
 ```

-## Check Mobile Center SDK version at runtime
+## Check App Center SDK version at runtime

-You can get the version of Mobile Center SDK that you are currently using.
+You can get the version of App Center SDK that you are currently using.

 ```javascript
 MobileCenter.getSdkVersion();